Do I Need a Photography Degrees from a college?

-No, you don’t need a degree to learn photography.
+No, you don’t photography degrees to learn photography.

 I’m just going to come out and say it.
 It’s ok to be a self taught photographer!
 Some of the biggest names in the industry are self taught.
 There are SO many resources out there, some even free, that you can turn to in order to grow your skill set as a photographer.
 Find a mentor, read articles, buy books, watch youtube videos and practice, practice, practice.
 (Did I mention practice?)
 The best way to learn is to dive head first and learn everything you can about your camera, light, and interacting with clients.
 Find friends to practice on.